Commission to visit parks on closing list

 You are talking about doing something really nice for downtown $700,000 actually is a little bit low, in my opinion but we ought to be looking at making sure we do the things that are necessary for the Riverwalk,” said Commissioner Alvin Mason.

-Once this tour of city parks is complete the commission is expected to revisit the funding request for Riverwalk and Diamond Lakes next week in Augusta George Eskola WJBF NewsChannel 6.
+Once this tour of city parks is complete the commission is expected to revisit the funding request for Riverwalk and Diamond Lakes next week.